Cyworld: 2011 data leakage and decline

-In July 2020 the site is not supporting TLS 1.2, causing browsers to issue a warning.
+In July 2020 the site was not supporting TLS 1.2, causing browsers to issue a warning.
 It is expected that support for TLS 1.0 and 1.1 is removed from all major browsers in the second half of 2020.
 Cyworld's server configuration shows it to be vulnerable to several well-known and fixed attacks.

-2021 a new start with a takeover
+Takeover by CyworldZ

 In April 2021, CyworldZ which is a subsidiary company of Cyclub Corporation took over Cyworld.
 CyworldZ has acquired user data from SK and geared up to jump into the market with its metaverse-powered service.

-Foreign market
+Engagements in foreign markets

 After its domestic success Cyworld began to venture into foreign markets.
 In 2005, it started services in China and subsequently entered the Japan and Vietnam markets.
 Cyworld lost out to Japan's Mixi and exited the Japanese market in August 2008.
 As of 2009, its operations in China and Vietnam were more optimistic; it had seven million and 450,000 members, respectively.

 Cyworld entered the US market in 2006, believing that many US teenagers would use multiple social networks and seeking early access to a then-quickly growing market.
 However, it lost market share to Facebook and exited the US market in February 2010.

 In 2006 Cyworld entered a joint venture with a German Deutsche Telekom subsidiary, T-Online, and launched its European version a year later.
-Strong competition from site like StudiVZ and Skyrock, as well as a saturated market made for dismal future prospects, and by 2008 Cyworld had closed operations.
+Strong competition from site like StudiVZ and Skyrock, as well as a saturated market made for dismal future prospects, and by 2008 Cyworld had closed all operations.

 Present ownership

 In 2016, Cyworld was acquired by Aire, inc., which is owned by Freechal founder Jeon Jae-wan.
-CyworldZ took over Cyworld from Jeon Jae-wan in Dec 2020, CEO Kim Ho-gwang dismissed from the position and Son sung-min and Kim tae-hun assigned as CEOs.
+CyworldZ took over Cyworld from Jeon Jae-wan in Dec 2020, CEO Kim Ho-gwang was dismissed from the position and Son sung-min and Kim Tae-hun were assigned as CEOs.